islamux/todo-nextjs-typescript-tailwend/README.md

 - ✅ Responsive design with Tailwind CSS
 - ✅ Type-safe code with TypeScript
 - ✅ Modern React patterns with Next.js 14
+- ✅ Statistics for completed and remaining todos

-## Tutorial
+## Tutorials

+This project includes two detailed tutorials:

-For a detailed, step-by-step guide to building this project from scratch, please see the [TUTORIAL.md](TUTORIAL.md) file.
+- **[TUTORIAL-BASE.md](TUTORIAL-BASE.md):** A step-by-step guide to building the todo application from scratch.
+- **[TAILWIND_TUTORIAL.md](TAILWIND_TUTORIAL.md):** A comprehensive breakdown of the Tailwind CSS classes used in the project.

 ## GitHub Repository